alephium/www/src/content/blog/2023-05-19_The-Alephium-Bridge-is-live-on-Testnet--e13454677fb8/index.md

 description: 'Bridge assets from and to Ethereum Goerli Testnet and BNB Smart Chain Testnet'
 ---

-Bridge assets from and to Ethereum Goerli Testnet and BNB Smart Chain Testnet

----

 ### The Alephium Bridge is live on Testnet!

 #### Bridge assets from and to Ethereum Goerli Testnet and BNB Smart Chain Testnet